 In June 2018, GASB issued Statement No. 89, "Accounting for Interest Cost Incurred Before the End of a Construction Period."
 This statement establishes accounting requirements for interest cost incurred before the end of a construction period.
-The statement requires that interest cost incurred before the end of a construction period be recognized as an expense in the period in which the cost is incurred for financial statements prepared using the construction period should be recognized as an expense to should be recognized as an expense incurred before the end of a construction period before the end of a construction period should be recognized as an expenditure on a basis consistent with governmental fund accounting principles.
+The statement requires that interest cost incurred before the end of a construction period be recognized as an expense in the period in which the cost is incurred for financial statements prepared using the economic resources measurement focus.
+This statement also reiterates that in financial statements prepared using the current financial resources measurement focus, interest cost incurred before the end of a construction period should be recognized as an expenditure on a basis consistent with governmental fund accounting principles.
 Although the requirements of this statement are effective for reporting periods beginning after December 15, 2019, the County opted for early implementation.
 The statement was implemented in FY 2018-19.